Staff and Faculty Success

 • Adopt a regularly administered, university-wide, comprehensive climate survey to establish benchmarks and goals for success at the unit level and provide the resources to analyze the data

-• Continue comprehensive RVSM campus climate survey to track progress
+• Continue the comprehensive RVSM campus climate survey to track progress on raising awareness, assess the effectiveness of prevention, and guide program and policy decisions

-• Review university policies, practices and opportunity structures to identify better ways to increase diversity, foster inclusive dialogue and provide support to staff and faculty
+• Review university policies, practices and opportunity structures to identify better ways to advance inclusive excellence, foster dialogue and provide support to staff and faculty

 • Improve communications and administrative practices and systems to provide information when desired and needed to create a greater sense of agency and empowerment